-How I Got Lost in the Amazon Jungle
+How I Got Lost in the Amazon Rainforest in Ecuador

 We were all pretty scared because a lot of people took their 30kg suitcases with them, despite being advised not to bring anything apart from a small backpack, so the boat had to carry a lot more weight than we expected.
 To be honest, as a tour guide I would have simply refused those people entry on to the boat with suitcases that big.

 Upon arrival to our lodge I realized that the trip was definitely worth it.
-The semi open-air houses made out of bamboo looked amazing!
-Every morning the toilet was full of frogs, scaring my Finnish roommates away, and a group of bats would chill on the top of my bed cover 😉 One morning our neighbors freaked out because a boa was right next to their beds, but according to locals this brings you good luck.
+The semi-open-air houses made out of bamboo looked amazing!
+Every morning the toilet was full of frogs, scaring my Finnish roommates away, and a group of bats would chill on the top of my bed cover 😉

 Call me crazy, but the only real problem I had was the shower since I like to take my showers in boiling hot water and I can’t stay in cold water (for me it’s cold, for others it’s a normal temperature) for longer than a minute.
 In the jungle I had to resort to being slightly less clean than usual.

 On our last night, we were meant to take a 4-hour walk in the evening before dinner.
 However, our guide got us lost and we ended up in the middle of nowhere in the dark.
 When we somehow managed to get to a river, we unsuccessfully tried to scream for help.
-To avoid being eaten by a bunch of bugs, we made a fire… yes, we burned a small part of a Unesco World Heritage Site.
+To avoid being eaten by a bunch of bugs, we made a fire to save ourselves from bugs.

-I guess if you want luxury you should skip going to a lodge in the jungle and get a hotel, but for me, it was quite an experience to spend 5 days in the wild and I’d recommend it to anyone… probably this monkey is still there waiting to play with you!
+I guess if you want luxury you should skip going to a lodge in the Amazon Rainforest in Ecuador and get a hotel, but for me, it was quite an experience to spend 5 days in the wild and I’d recommend it to anyone… probably this monkey is still there waiting to play with you!